Descriptions & Plan

 When AWF arrived in Ilima, the local school was a ramshackle building that failed to serve the educational needs of its students.
 Located in a remote part of the forest in northwest DRC, Ilima’s community school rarely attracted the best teachers.
 Its isolated location and harsh tropical climate make the building of permanent infrastructure challenging.

-Led by MASS Design, school construction is being carried out by community members.
-The community is being trained and employed through the duration of the construction process.
+Led by MASS, school construction was carried out by community members.
+The community was trained and employed throughout the duration of the construction process.
 This transfer of knowledge will allow community members to maintain their school building, ensuring that the building does not fall into disrepair and leaving the community with newly learned, employable skills.